inria-UFF/VRPSolverEasy/VRPSolverEasy/doc/source/Installation/index.rst

    sudo python -m pip install .

-Academic Installation using CPLEX
+Installation of academic version
 =========================================

+Academic version of VRPSolverEasy has better performance and comes with the possibility to use built-in heuristic.
+This version uses commercial CPLEX mixed integer programming solver which can be obtained for free for academic purposes.

-If you want to use another solver, you must :
+To install this version, you must :

+#.
+Clone VRPSolverEasy in your local machine
+#.
+Install CPLEX
-* Download Bapcod source code on its `web page <https://bapcod.math.u-bordeaux.fr/>`_.
-Then request the RCSP (resource constrained shortest path) compiled library from Ruslan.Sadykov@inria.fr.
+#.
+Download Bapcod source code on its `web page <https://bapcod.math.u-bordeaux.fr/>`_.
-* Please specify your OS in your request.
-* Install Bapcod together with the RCSP library using installation instructions in the Bapcod user guide.
+#.
+Install Bapcod using installation instructions in the Bapcod user guide.
-* Install CPLEX

-Then run the following command from the folder you have installed Bapcod.
+#.
+Compile bapcod-shared library using this command :

 .. code-block:: ruby